 recruiting, interviewing and matching process

-Leadership Rice is responsible for recruiting,
+CCL staff are responsible for recruiting,

 interviewing, and matching students with organizations based on mutual